SAFE-Stack/docs/docs/recipes/developing-and-testing/debug-safe-app.md

 ### I'm using Visual Studio

 If you are using Visual Studio, you cannot directly connect to the browser debugger.
-However, you can still inspect and debug the F# using the browser debugging tools.
+However, you can still inspect and debug your client code using the browser debugging tools.

 #### 1. Start the Client